Hugh Dancy: Career

 In theatre, Dancy has appeared in MCC Theater's The Pride, written by Alexi Kaye Campbell, at the Lucille Lortel Theatre in New York City.
 The off-Broadway production was directed by Joe Mantello and co-starred Ben Whishaw and Andrea Riseborough.
 In 2007, Dancy had a starring role on Broadway as Captain Dennis Stanhope in Journey's End (Belasco Theatre).
 From 2010 until 2011, he starred in Manhattan Theatre Club's Broadway production of Venus in Fur alongside Nina Arianda.
 His performance was praised by The New York Times theatre critic Charles Isherwood.
 In August 2018, it was announced he would appear with Stockard Channing in Roundabout Theatre Company's off-Broadway premiere of Apologia, written by Alexi Kay Campbell, in the dual roles of Peter and Simon.

 In March 2012, NBC announced that Dancy had been cast as Will Graham in Hannibal, the television adaptation based on the main character of Thomas Harris' 1981 novel Red Dragon.
 The show received critical acclaim and was nominated for numerous awards.
 It was cancelled after three seasons and concluded in 2015, though there are hopes for its revival.
 From 2016 to 2018, he appeared for three seasons as Cal Roberts, a lead character in Hulu's The Path, alongside Aaron Paul and Michelle Monaghan.
 In November 2021 Dancy was announced as one of the leads in NBC's 2022 revival of Law & Order, playing an assistant district attorney.

 Personal life

+From 1997, Dancy dated British artist Annie Morris, before the two parted ways after roughly a decade.
+Dancy was rumoured to have dated briefly his Ella Enchanted co-star Anne Hathaway, though this has not been publicly confirmed by either of them.

 In 2006, Dancy met American actress Claire Danes on the set of Evening.
 They announced their engagement in February 2009 and married in France later that year.
 They have three children: two sons born in 2012 and 2018, and a daughter born in 2023.

-They live in the West Village neighbourhood of New York City.
+The couple live in the West Village neighborhood of New York City.